123wwwa/FlowName/docs/architecture.md

 This document describes the current product implementation.
 The README explains the motivation and preliminary experiments; the diagrams below show how the shipped library and playground actually work.
 GitHub renders the Mermaid diagrams directly.

+For a concrete input and its actual binding IDs, graph facts and request groups, see the [relation walkthrough](relation-walkthrough.md).

 ## System overview

 ```mermaid